 - Partners working on this project are sharing data on the effects of pharmaceutical excipients with the aim of refining experiments and contributing towards a reduction of animal numbers required for testing.

 - Constant member contributions mean that the database is ever growing.
-Vitic Excipients 2015.1.0 database includes 975 records in the vehicle data table and 2,638 records in the single and repeat dose data table.
+The Vitic Excipients 2018.1 database includes 3,419 total data records and 1,176 total structures.

 - Lhasa Limited acts as an honest broker and expertly curates the data from participating organisations.
 This allows a level of anonymity, whereby the submitting companies are known to each other, but who submitted what is known to Lhasa Limited only.